subhamb123/Python-Projects/README.md

 # Python Projects

 Here are the python projects I have worked on.
+A majority of them are personal projects while few are for school assignments.

 The "Level 1" folder contains projects that are basic python skills practice.

 Advanced algorithm practice can be found in the "Level 2" folder.